Simultaneous Reward Distillation and Preference Learning: Get You a Language Model Who Can Do Both

-Our evaluations vs. ``gold'' summaries in \Cref{tab:win_rates_summary} also demonstrate where bias may arise in the GPT-4o evaluation.
-The last three rows compare the model's performance directly against these gold summaries (win counts and win rates are shown for gold samples).
+Our evaluations vs. ``gold'' summaries in \Cref{tab:win_rates_summary} also demonstrate where bias may arise in the GPT-4o evaluation (win counts and win rates are shown for gold samples).
 GPT-4o narrowly prefers generated summaries to human-written ones.
 One possible reason could be that Reddit TL;DR data is massive and crowd-sourced which naturally results in noisy labels.
 However, under this experiment too, DRDO-trained policies are better-performing than e-DPO and DPO, by about 1.5--6\%.
 We should note that human summaries may contain more implicit diversity than generated summaries, and this may demonstrate the ``regression to the mean'' effect in LLM generation \citep{wu2024generative}.